 MaNGA Ancillary Targets

-About 5% of all MaNGA targets will come from one or more of the ancillary target programs, designed to accomplish additional scientific goals to those of the main MaNGA samples.
+About 5% of all MaNGA targets come from one or more of the ancillary target programs, designed to accomplish additional scientific goals to those of the main MaNGA samples.
 These pages describe the scientific motivation and detailed target selection criteria of each program, and indicate how to get data for ancillary program objects.

 Some ancillary programs are self-contained science projects in themselves, some represent calibrations or refinements of the MaNGA spectroscopic programs.
 The first set of MaNGA Ancillary programs were selected in a competitive call for proposals among the SDSSIV collaboration in July 2014.
 A second call for proposals occurred in January 2017.

 The number density of the MaNGA main sample targets is not uniform on the sky, and in regions of lower-than-average target density, not all of the IFUs on a plate can be assigned to core target categories.